libp2p/js-libp2p/examples/transports/README.md

     Error: No transport available for address /ip4/127.0.0.1/tcp/51482
 ```

-As expected, we created 3 nodes, node 1 with TCP, node 2 with TCP+WebSockets and node 3 with just WebSockets. node 1 -> node 2 and node 2 -> node 3 managed to dial correctly because they shared a common transport, however, node 3 -> node 1 failed because they didn't share any.
+As expected, we created 3 nodes: node 1 with TCP, node 2 with TCP+WebSockets and node 3 with just WebSockets. node 1 -> node 2 and node 2 -> node 3 managed to dial correctly because they shared a common transport; however, node 3 -> node 1 failed because they didn't share any.

 ## 4. How to create a new libp2p transport

-Today there are already several transports available and plenty to come, you can find these at [interface-transport implementations](https://github.com/libp2p/js-interfaces/tree/master/src/transport#modules-that-implement-the-interface) list.
+Today there are already several transports available and plenty to come.
+You can find these at [interface-transport implementations](https://github.com/libp2p/js-interfaces/tree/master/src/transport#modules-that-implement-the-interface) list.

 Adding more transports is done through the same way as you added TCP and WebSockets.
-Some transports might offer extra functionalities, but as far as libp2p is concerned, if it follows the interface defined at the [spec](https://github.com/libp2p/js-interfaces/tree/master/src/transport#api) it will be able to use it.
+Some transports might offer extra functionalities, but as far as libp2p is concerned, if it follows the interface defined in the [spec](https://github.com/libp2p/js-interfaces/tree/master/src/transport#api) it will be able to use it.

 If you decide to implement a transport yourself, please consider adding to the list so that others can use it as well.